Keep up to date with events, download publications and resources, and book your school visits, campus tours and faculty-based activities.

 Students will need to achieve a Band 4 in the NSW Higher School Certificate (HSC) Mathematics (not General Mathematics) or equivalent.

-Areas of study that will have mathematics prerequisite for entry include:
+Areas of study that will have mathematics prerequisite for admission include:

 The prerequisite will also apply to combined courses in these areas.